-- A: No anemia, normal amount of platelets and less than three areas with lymphoid enlargement
+- A: No anemia, average amount of platelets and less than three areas with lymphoid enlargement

-- B: Anemia has not developed, normal amount of platelets and at least 3 areas with lymphoid enlargement
+- B: Anemia has not developed the average amount of platelets and at least three areas with lymphoid enlargement

 - C: Anemia develops, increased amount of platelets and any number of areas with lymphoid enlargement

 The abnormal white blood cell counts, which block average blood cell production, determine each phase. (x)

 Most people receive their diagnosis during the chronic phase.
 Patients have a high white blood cell count but may or may not experience symptoms.

 The chronic phase usually responds well to treatment but progresses to the accelerated phase if untreated.
 In addition to a rise in white blood cells, there are sometimes chromosomal changes.

 People in this phase may have anemia, very high or low platelet counts and increased white blood cell count.
 The abnormal blood cells spread to other tissues and organs.